Stochastic Graph Neural Networks: Numerical Simulations

 \section{Numerical Simulations}

-We corroborate the proposed model and compare it with the conventional GNN on source localization (Sec. \ref{source}) and robot swarm control (Sec. \ref{robot}).
+We evaluate the proposed model and compare it with the convolutional GNN \cite{Fernando2019} on source localization (Section \ref{source}) and robot swarm control (Section \ref{robot}), and corroborate the variance bound in Theorem \ref{theorem1} numerically (Section \ref{subsec:varianceBound}).
 To train the architectures, we used the ADAM optimizer with decaying factors $\beta_1 = 0.9$ and $\beta_2 = 0.999$ \cite{Ba2010}.
 In the test phase, we assume all links may fall according to the RES($\ccalG,p$) model.